 Implicit VR Little-endian

-- Description: This is the only mandatory DICOM transfer syntax, but as the VR is implicit (requiring all applications to have an up to date dictionary to make sense of the data) it is also the worst, and others should be used wherever possible.
+Description: This is the only mandatory DICOM transfer syntax, but as the VR is implicit (requiring all applications to have an up to date dictionary to make sense of the data) it is also the worst, and others should be used wherever possible.
+No other transfer syntaxes use implicit VR.

 Explicit VR Little-endian